 I will be saying yes to delight this year.
 Make a list of what delights you.
 That’s your yes list.

-Leaving the dishes in the sink
+Saying yes to leaving the dishes in the sink

-It’s been our Wintertime tradition to eat a big breakfast, head out to the slopes early to ski and leave the dishes unwashed in the sink.
-Sometimes I wash a few of them or feel bad for leaving them but this year, I’m leaving the dirty dishes behind guilt-free.
+It’s been our wintertime tradition to eat a big breakfast, head out to the slopes early to ski and leave the dirty dishes in the sink.
+I used to feel bad for leaving them but not anymore.
 The mountains are calling and the dishes can wait.
 What do you want to do instead of the dishes?
 That’s your yes list too.

 Avoid holiday overwhelm by saying no to almost everything

 If you honor every request with a yes, you will compromise your health, family, peace of mind, and the joy of living your life.
 If you don’t say no, there will be nothing left of you to say yes to.
 You will find more time, freedom and energy when you start saying no. Say yes to love, yes to delight and no to almost everything else.
 The holidays will still be as magical and meaningful if you scale back, say no and do a little less.
 You may even discover that because you decided to do things differently this year, the holidays are better than before.